PayalLakra/Helping-Hands---A-Dynamic-Translator/README.md

-Helping Hand - Dynamic Translator:: Itis a dynamic translation application that supports various functionalities including:
+Helping Hand - Dynamic Translator:: It is a dynamic translation application that supports various functionalities including:

 Text-to-Text Translation: Translate text from one language to another